-Co.
-Entrance exams

-A. Does your institution make use of degree-seeking applicants? or SAT Subject To est scores in adm i ission decisions fo or first-time, fir rst-year,

-If yes, place check marks in the approach Fall 2017. opriate boxes below to reflect y our institution's p policies for use in admission for
+A. Does your institution make use of degree-seeking applicants? or SAT Subject T est scores in adm ission decisions f for first-time, first-year, If yes, place check marks in the appreaul 2020. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests

-ADMISSION

-Require Recommend Require for Consider If Not Used

-SAT or ACT Some Submitted

-ACT only H H H H

-SAT only

-SAT and SAT Subject Tests or \boxtimes

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with or without writing accepted
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with or without Essay component accepted
+If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with or without ESSAY component accepted